PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Year2/BlockD/README.md

 rather, lessons learned.
 This cycle is repeated throughout the project lifecycle until the entirety of the scope has been delivered or block D is at an end.

-Please watch the following video to get a brief introduction to scrum as a agile project management methodology.
+Please watch the following video to get a brief refresher on scrum as an agile project management methodology.

 <div style="text-align:center">
 <!-- blank line -->